IamJackReed/psm/docs/scrum-q&a.md

 Scrum Master often has more success when they partner with leadership and management.
 Expectations around what can be accomplished in a single conversation.
 >
 Learning what they need / helping them to adopt Scrum.
 Typically control or at least influence boundaries for Scrum Teams, for example, budget, team formation, etc. What do management need?

+---

+### The Agile Manifesto infers people over processes.
+Isn’t a Scrum Master whose role is meant to “enforce” the process — therefore a contradiction?
+>
+☝️
+Scrum Masters do not wield any real authority but act as servant leaders.
+The Scrum Team does not report to them.
+This question is meant to help reveal whether your candidate understands that their role is to lead — as opposed to managing — the team.
+Asking this question is also likely to reveal why your candidate is interested in the role of a Scrum Master in the first place.

+>Examples that emphasise facilitation and support:
+- “SM's are true leaders for the Scrum Team.
+It’s my job to make them successful.”
+- “SM's are neither a project manager nor a people manager.
+I support the Scrum Team in achieving self-Management.
+I do not tell people what to do.”
+- “SM's are the Scrum Team’s facilitator as teacher, coach, or mentor, encouraging them to excel as a team.

+---

+### What indicators might there be that demonstrate agile practices are working for your organisation, and which of these would demonstrate your efforts are succeeding?
+>
+☝️
+There is no standard or general definition of ‘agile success’ that can be used to measure an organisation’s agility.
+Every organisation must develop its own criteria.
+Increasing team velocity is usually not considered to be a meaningful indicator.
+>
+However, although mostly indirect, there are various indicators that may be useful in determining success:
+- Products delivered to customers are resulting in higher retention rates, better conversion rates, increased customer lifetime value, and similar improvements to the business.
+(A successful Scrum Team provides a good return on investment to the business.)
+- The improved organisational agility allows pursuing market opportunities successfully, which previously would have been considered futile.
+- There has been a reduced allocation of resources to low-value products.
+- Lead time, from validated idea to shipped product, has been reduced.
+- The cycle time10 for hypotheses validations has been reduced, speeding up the product discovery process.
+- Improved team happiness is exhibited by reduced churn and an increase in the number of referrals from team members.
+- Increased competitiveness in the war for talent can be demonstrated by an increase in the number of experienced people willing to join the organisation.
+- Increased software quality can be demonstrated by measurably less technical debt11, fewer bugs, and less time spent on maintenance.
+- There is greater respect among stakeholders for the product delivery teams.
+- Stakeholders are increasingly participating in events, for example, during the Sprint Review.